 Our goal is to save at least half our income.
 Which we did when you consider only take-home pay, but when you also consider the tax-deferred income, our savings was much more.

 Last year, our effective savings rate was 72%!

-I’m surprised we saved so much considering $10,000 was used towards debt.
-If you don’t know already, I am working towards paying back my mom for helping me with my student loans.
+I’m surprised we saved so much considering $10,000 was used towards paying back some personal debt.
+If you don’t know already, I am working towards paying back my mom for lending me money to pay off my student loans.
 She refused to accept the money directly, so I took the initiative to open a traditional IRA for her and am funding part of her retirement.